 The programs offered by English and Modern Languages foster the students' critical engagement with the world.
 Students can tailor their individual programs to enrich their academic experience and advance their career goals by choosing a minor and classes to fulfill elective requirements.
 Exciting opportunities include the certificate programs, professional internships, study abroad programs, and classes grounded in service learning.
-The department's Women's Studies Certificate offers a multi- disciplinary study of the relationship between gender and culture.

 Most professional settings require good writing and speaking skills.
-Graduates of programs in English and Modern Languages are in demand in such professions as teaching, law, business, social work, public relations, and international public policy programs; and are well prepared to continue matriculation in a variety of graduate programs.
+Graduates of programs in English and Modern Languages are in demand in such professions as teaching, law, business, publishing, technical writing, social work, public relations, and international public policy programs; and are well prepared to continue matriculation in a variety of graduate programs.